How V-Mail Won WWII

 Friday, November 2nd 12:15-12:45pm

-Bring your lunch, and we provide coffee, tea and cider for you as you listen to the presentations.
-The programs begin promptly at 12:15 with seating and beverages ready just before noon.
+Join us with your lunch in hand.
+We will provide coffee, tea and cider for you as you listen to the presentations.
+The 30-minute program begins promptly at 12:15 with seating and beverages ready just before noon.
 The lectures are free and everyone is welcome to attend.

 About the Speaker

 Tom Weiner is a retired 6th grade teacher who taught at the Smith College Campus School for 40 years.
 His first book, “Called to Serve: Stories of Men and Women Confronted by the Vietnam War Draft”, was adapted into the play, “The Draft” by prize-winning playwright, Peter Snoad.
 He is currently writing a book about men’s and women’s support groups, including his own, which is celebrating its 40 anniversary this year.
 He is a mediator and supervisor of student teachers, and a devoted father of four and grandfather of four.